The word KETO written with nuts and veggies

 • Milk

 While many people’s gut biome can process these foods, others experience excessive fermentation, leading to bloating and stomach pain.
 See if avoiding these high FODMAP foods mitigates your bloating issues.
+Again, consult a registered dietitian to reintroduce foods gradually, ensuring no nutrient deficiencies and proper nourishment for your beneficial gut bacteria.

 #6 Drinking an Inadequate Amount of Water